A writing week with the Arvon Foundation

 Have you ever wondered what it’s like to spend a week away writing?
-I am an enormous fan of spending creative time away by yourself or with others on an organised writing holiday.
+I am an enormous fan of spending creative time away with others on an organised writing holiday.
 So, I am really pleased to be sharing this fabulous guest post by writer, Hilary Smith.
-Hilary, who is co-author of a non-fiction book for primary school teachers published by Routledge, wanted to refresh her creative writing skills and so attended a residential writing week hosted by the Arvon Foundation.
+Hilary, who is co-author of a non-fiction book for primary school teachers published by Routledge, wanted to refresh her creative writing skills, so she attended a residential writing week hosted by the Arvon Foundation.
 In this post she shares her story and describes how the experience inspired her to keep writing.
 Over to Hilary:

 My writing week at Totleigh Barton

 It is early December and the light is fading as I drive down the steep, muddy track looking for signs of habitation.
 Before leaving home I’d checked my route more than once but now there’s no longer a signal on my phone and I’m seriously doubting whether I’ll ever find my destination in this remote wintry landscape.
 Then, a large thatched manor house comes into view and I feel instantly relieved, convinced that the image before me promises to be a safe and welcoming haven for the next five days.

 So begins my experience of an Arvon Foundation residential week exploring short story writing.
 I’ve come here to discover whether my neglected creative writing skills can be reignited by staying in an isolated sixteenth century house, with two successful authors and a dozen other aspiring writers.

 Excitement and encouragement

 During my professional life I’ve had a few academic articles published and recently co-authored a book for teachers but I haven’t written any fiction since leaving school over four decades ago.
 I approach the course with some trepidation and small ambitions.
 If I produce anything worthy of reading aloud by the end of the week (which we are invited to do on the course outline) I will feel very proud of myself.